Flag of Yugoslavia

 The flag of Yugoslavia was the official flag of the Yugoslav state from 1918 to 1992.
 The flag's design and symbolism are derived from the Pan-Slavic movement, which ultimately led to the unification of the South Slavs and the creation of a united south-Slavic state in 1918.

-The flag had three equal horizontal bands of blue, white, and red and was first used by the Kingdom of Yugoslavia from 1918 to 1943.
-A red star was added in its center by the victorious Yugoslav Partisans in World War II and this design was used until the breakup of Yugoslavia in the early 1990s, whereupon the red star was removed.
-This version was used until the dissolution of Serbia and Montenegro in 2006.
-Today, the flag still holds meaning to those nostalgic for Yugoslavia or who admire its anti-fascist values.
+The flag had three equal horizontal bands of blue, white, and red and was first used by the Kingdom of Yugoslavia from 1918 to 1941.
+A red star was added in its center by the victorious Yugoslav Partisans in World War II and this design was used until the breakup of Yugoslavia in the early 1990s, whereupon the changes where reverted.
+This version continued to be used by the direct successor state to Yugoslavia, the Federal Republic of Yugoslavia, until its own dissolution in 2006.
+Today, the flag still holds meaning to those nostalgic for Yugoslavia or who admire its anti-fascist symbolism.

 Design and symbolism

 The flag of Yugoslavia is a horizontal tricolour of blue (top), white (middle) and red (bottom).
 The design and colours are based on the Pan-Slavic flag adopted at the Pan-Slavic Congress of 1848, in Prague.
 Following the end of the First World War in 1918, the Southern Slavs united into a single unitary state of the Kingdom of Serbs, Croats and Slovenes, later known as Yugoslavia.
 The monarchy selected the pan-Slavic design to symbolise the new founded unity of all Southern Slavs.
 The design consisted of a simple horizontal tricolour with three equal bands of blue (top), white (middle) and red (bottom).
 Following the end of the Second World War and the abolition of the monarchy in 1945, the new Communist government retained the design of the flag but added a red star with yellow border in the centre.
 This flag remained in use until the dissolution of SFR Yugoslavia in 1992, after which the new union of Serbia and Montenegro removed the red star and retained a plain tricolour flag until their dissolution in 2006.